ahnpj/soc-analyst-portfolio/labs/endpoint-triage/powershell/Lab01-powershell-endpoint-triage-basics/Lab01-powershell-endpoint-triage-basics.md

 ---

 # Closing Notes
-Across Tasks 3–8, I moved from learning the basics of PowerShell to applying it for **file management, data filtering, system analysis, and scripting automation**.
+Across Objectives 1–6, I moved from learning the basics of PowerShell to applying it for **file management, data filtering, system analysis, and scripting automation**.
 These exercises show that I can use PowerShell not just as a command-line tool, but as a versatile platform for **system administration, security monitoring, and incident response**.